Holiday Accident Claims Guide – How Much Compensation Can I Claim?

 - Other accidents caused by a lack of safety or maintenance at a hotel swimming pool, such as slips trips and falls due to broken tiles.

-- Food poisoning caused by food served in your hotel.
+- Food poisoning or allergic reaction caused by food served in a restaurant or your hotel.

 When travelling abroad, remember to keep details of either your travel insurance policy or EHIC card (if travelling within the EU) in a safe and accessible place in case you are injured or become sick and have to seek medical care.